james-portier/james-portier.github.io/projects/kalmanFilter/kalmanFilter.md

 2. $e_t \geq - \sqrt{Q_t}$ - Exit long: Close all long positions of ING and TCB
 3. $e_t \gt \sqrt{Q_t}$ - Short the spread : Go short $N$ shares of ING and go long
 $\lfloor{\theta_t^0N}\rfloor$ units of TCB
-5. $e_t \leq \sqrt{Q_t}$ - Exit short: Close all short positions of ING nad
+5. $e_t \leq \sqrt{Q_t}$ - Exit short: Close all short positions of ING and TCB

 where $e_t$ : Error term, $Q_t$: Variance of predictions, $\theta_0^t$: Dynamic hedge ratio at time t

-We implement this using `market orders` to place buy or sell orders at the current market price for the specified equities.
+We implement this using `market orders` to place buy or sell orders at the current market price for the specified equities:

 ```python
 def UpdateAndTrade(self):